giulianopz/giulianopz.github.io/_posts/2024-01-01-mapping-hosts-ports.md

 date:   2024-01-01
 categories: mapping hosts ports localhost
 permalink: /what-you-can-do-instead-of-editing-etc-hosts
-comments_id: 3
 ---

 When you develop a web application or work with processes exchanging data over a network interface on your local machine, you often stumble upon the issue of:
 - resolving [hostnames and domain names](https://superuser.com/questions/59093/difference-between-host-name-and-domain-name) to localhost
 - and optionally, mapping a source port (usually 80, the default for HTTP) to the destination port (your server is listening to).